Nuclear ab initio calculations of 6He $\beta$-decay for beyond the Standard Model studies

-where $\epsilon_0$ is the maximal electron energy, $k=\lvert\vec{k}\rvert$, $\braket{\Vert \hat{L}^A_{1}\Vert}$ is the reduced matrix element between the initial and final wave functions of the rank-$1$ spherical tensor longitudinal operator of the axial current (proportional to the GT operator).
-In general, we use the superscript $A$ $(V)$ to denote multipole operators calculated with the axial-(polar-)vector symmetry contribution to the weak nuclear current.
-Furthermore, $F^{-}\left(Z_{f},\epsilon\right)$ is the Fermi function, which takes into account the deformation of the \(\beta\)-particle wave function due to the long-range electromagnetic interaction with the nucleus, and $C_{\text{corr.}}$ represents other corrections which do not originate purely in the weak matrix element, such as radiative corrections, finite-mass and electrostatic finite-size effects, and atomic effects.
-These corrections are assumed known in the literature \cite{RevModPhys.90.015008}.
+where $E_0$ is the maximal electron energy, $k=\lvert\vec{k}\rvert$, $\braket{\Vert \hat{L}^A_{1}\Vert}$ is the reduced matrix element between the initial-{} and final-state wave functions of the rank-$1$ spherical tensor longitudinal operator of the axial current (proportional to the GT operator).
+In general, we use the superscript $A(V)$ to denote axial-(polar-)vector contribution to the weak nuclear current.
+Furthermore, $F^{-}\!\left(Z_{f},E\right)$ is the Fermi function (calculated here according to~\cite{Venkataramaiah1985}), which takes into account the deformation of the \(\beta\)-particle wave function due to the long-range electromagnetic interaction with the nucleus, and $C_{\text{corr}}$ represents other corrections which do not originate purely in the weak matrix element, such as radiative corrections, finite-mass and electrostatic finite-size effects, and atomic effects.
+These corrections are assumed to be well known~\cite{RevModPhys.90.015008} and are not taken into account in the following calculations as they do not affect the observables.